May 20, 2022 · Jeremy Razook

 Similar to demographic targeting, interest-based targeting allows advertisers to hone in on platform users with specific interests.
 Interest categories include business, entertainment, family and relationships, fitness and wellness, food and drink, and much more.
 And, like demographic targeting, these categories can also be driven down into subcategories.
 For example, the “hobbies and activities” category can be narrowed down to specific “travel” related categories.

 There are several obvious, and a few not-so-obvious, applications here.
 Travel, of course, can help hotels better define the traveler profile.
 Options here include important location-based travel elements, like “beaches” or “mountains”, and generic categories, like “vacations” or “adventure travel”.
 Does your hotel offer a unique emphasis on health and wellness?
-If so, interest categories like “yoga”, “running” and “meditation” might be highly relevant.
+If so, interest categories like “yoga”, “running” and “physical exercise” might be highly relevant.
 Does your property offer eclectic or exciting on-site dining or beverage options?
 If so, specific food and beverage targeting can help you reach hip, happening foodies.

 Just like demographic targeting, interest targeting is only limited by your imagination.

-Once source and location selections are made, Facebook then allows you to define the size and relevance of your list based on total percentage of the population.
+Once source and location selections are made, Facebook then allows you to define the size and relevance of your list based on the total percentage of the population.
 We typically recommend staying within 1% of the audience size to reach the most relevant “lookalike” sources.

 In a broad sense, custom audiences are groups of users that are highly unique to your particular business page.
 As the name suggests, the highly custom nature of these user segments can make them highly effective.

-Custom audiences can be a great way to retarget or re-engage a warm audience.
+Custom audiences can be a great way to re-target or re-engage a warm audience.

-A few useful custom targeting options for hotels include:
+Useful custom targeting options for hotels include:

 - Build a custom audience based on website visitors and invite them to “like” your page